Yalisumni, California

-Yalisumni is a former Nisenan settlement in El Dorado County, California.
+Yalisumni is a former Nisenan settlement in El Dorado County, California, United States.
 It was located near Salmon Falls on the south side of the South Fork of the American River; its precise location is unknown.

 It was a source of workers for John Sutter's New Helvetia settlement, located in present-day Sacramento between Yalisumni and another Nisenan settlement, Pujuni.